casefoundation/Faces-of-Founders-Platform/docs/Setup.md

 ### Homepage Setup

-The theme automatically creates the required pages (Dashboard Admin, Dashboard Judge, Login and Review Story) and assigns its template to each page, it is important that these pages are not deleted.
+The theme automatically creates the required pages (Dashboard Admin, Dashboard Judge, Login and Review Story) and assigns its template to each page.
+It is important that these pages are not deleted.

 ![Reading settings](reading_settings.png)

-Create a page and configure it as homepage, for that go to _Settings_ and then _Reading_ from the WordPress dashboard and select the option _A static page (select below)_ and in the _Front Page_ dropdown choose the page previously created.
+Create a page and configure it as the homepage by going to _Settings_ and then _Reading_ from the WordPress dashboard and select the option _A static page (select below)_ and in the _Front Page_ dropdown choose the page previously created.

 ![Homepage setup](homepage_setup.png)